 - The other functions in this snippet of source code were active for ¡0.1% of the total runtime and can be ignored from a profiling point of view.

-As this was an MPI program, the height of each block of color represents the percentage of MPI processes that were running each particular line at any moment in time.
-So the sawtooth pattern of MPI usage actually tells us that:
+Because this example was an MPI program, the height of each block of color represents the percentage of MPI processes that were running each particular line at any moment in time.
+The sawtooth pattern of MPI usage tells us that:

 - The imbalance function goes through several iterations.

-- In each iteration all processes start out computing, there is more green than blue.
+- In each iteration, all processes begin computing.
+There is more green than blue.

-- As execution continues more and more processes finish computing and transition to waiting in an MPI call, causing the distinctive triangular pattern showing workload imbalance.
+- As execution continues, more and more processes finish computing and transition to waiting in an MPI call.
+The transition causes the distinctive triangular pattern illustrating a workload imbalance.

 In an OpenMP or multi-threaded program (or a mixed-mode MPI+OpenMP program) you will also see these colors used: